 Discretionary Leave To Remain | Outside the Immigration Rules | ICS Legal

-Discretionary leave to remain is part of the legacy route of being granted leave to remain in the UK, based outside the Immigration Rules and on most cases considering your human rights grounds.
+Discretionary leave to remain was previously part of the legacy route of being granted leave to remain in the UK, based outside the Immigration Rules and on most cases considering your human rights grounds.
+Do note there are grounds the Home Office accept on new applications under exceptional circumstances.

 Please note if you are part of the transitional arrangement, then contact our team on 0207 237 3388 or e-mail us your case details to email@example.com.